Flexible and extensive content for all levels

 If you feel like JapanesePod101 isn’t the right option for you, here are some other Japanese apps to consider.
 If you like the idea of learning with audio lessons, you can try Pimsleur, but if you are a casual learner and enjoy the game aspect of the apps, then Mondly might be a good choice.
 Rocket Languages also mixes up their lessons with some that are audio, and some that you read.
 If you really want to take your Japanese to the next level, Rosetta Stone gives you the option to interact with Japanese teachers and take live classes.

-JapanesePod101 and Rocket Languages are similar.
-They both have audio and video lessons, along with lesson transcripts, flashcards, and quizzes.
+JapanesePod101 and Rocket Languages are similar because they both have audio and video lessons, along with lesson transcripts, flashcards, and quizzes.
 But Rocket languages mixes it’s audio/video lessons with reading lessons.
 There is also less content available.
 It’s difficult to compare prices On Rocket Languages you buy the level and have lifetime access, but on JapanesePod101 you pay per month.
 Overall, I enjoyed the JapanesePod101 lessons more.
 The lessons are shorter and more manageable.
 I also like that every lesson includes some type of audio or video content.
 You can learn more about Rocket Languages in this review.

 JapanesePod101 and Mondly are interesting because they both have a lot of additional content to mix-in with the lessons.
 Mondly focuses on new technology, such as AR (augmented reality) lessons and chatbot conversations.
 JapanesePod101 offers more academic features like word lists and even feedback from Japanese teachers.
 Mondly is less expensive, especially if you want to learn additional languages.
 Mondly might be the better choice if you prefer the gaming aspect that a lot of language apps offer.
 But JapanesePod101 is the better choice if you want to understand how the Japanese language works.
 Read more about Mondly in this review.